Charlotte's Life Sciences

 Charlotte’s quality medical care

-CHS has grown into one of the leading healthcare systems in the Southeast and one of the largest public multi-hospital systems in the country.
-The budgeted net operating revenue for the CHS total enterprise now approaches $7 billion annually.
+CHS has grown into one of the leading health care systems in the Southeast and one of the largest, not-for-profit hospital systems in the country.
+The budgeted net operating revenue for the CHS total enterprise now exceeds $7 billion annually.
 If it were a public corporation, it would rank among the nation’s 400 largest.
-In addition, CHS encompasses more than 650 care locations and over 6,000 licensed beds in two states, including more than 30 hospitals.
+In addition, CHS encompasses nearly 800 care locations and 7,460 licensed beds in two states, including more than 36 hospitals.

 Carolinas Medical Center (CMC) in Charlotte, the largest CHS facility, has been designated as an “Academic Medical Center Teaching Hospital” by the state of North Carolina.
 Currently, CMC is one of only five hospitals in North Carolina with that designation, the other four being associated with major universities (Duke, Wake Forest, UNC-Chapel Hill and East Carolina).
 The education program has grown over the years and now encompasses more than 300 residents and fellows pursuing advanced training in a wide variety of medical specialties.